Cultural subsidy: Issues facing cultural subsidies

 As with other sectors reliant on subsidies, the cultural sector is constantly subject to the budget decisions made by the government.
 In the US, government subsidies for arts and culture have steadily been declining as spending emphasis shifts elsewhere.
 Cultural providers are forced to turn to state and private philanthropic groups and individuals for greater and greater percentages of their funding.

-Under the current US administration of President Donald Trump, there have been proposals to eliminate the National Endowment for the Arts, the US grant-making organisation responsible for cultural subsidy provision.
+In 2017, the Donald Trump administration proposed to eliminate the National Endowment for the Arts, the US grant-making organization responsible for cultural subsidy provision.
 The main argument behind this comes from the private taxation of citizens to fund the program.
 Policymakers in favour of reduced taxes often view cultural subsidies as a non-necessary expense, and one which should be privately, versus publicly funded.

 Opinions on the importance of cultural subsidies vary widely by each nation, as well as the levels of investment in cultural products by consumers and cultural professions by suppliers.
 In Australia, there is a current over-supply in the cultural sector which has been supported through supply-side subsidies from the government.
 This issue, paired with a drastic increase in the number of cultural professionals in the early 2000s, has been blamed for steadily declining salaries for cultural suppliers.
 Advocates for reform are stressing the importance of demand-side policies in the country as an alternative way to increase artist salary and most importantly, increase demand for the large supply of cultural products available.